liatrio/gh-trusted-builds-workflows/README.md

 - Sigstore [cosign](https://docs.sigstore.dev/cosign/installation/) cli
 - Node.js.
 There is a [.nvmrc](.nvmrc) file to install with [nvm](https://github.com/nvm-sh/nvm).

+⚠️ WARNING: The tests run the equivalent of cosign initialize, meaning that if you have a custom TUF root configured, it will be temporarily overwritten in place of the TUF root created by the scaffolding setup.
+The tests will attempt to save the TUF root in ~/.sigstore-backup before running, and restore it after.
+If the tests fail to restore the custom root, you can remove it by running rm -rf ~/.sigstore and mv ~/.sigstore-backup ~/.sigstore.
+If you're not using a custom TUF root, deleting the ~/.sigstore directory should suffice.

 Fork https://github.com/liatrio/gh-trusted-builds-workflows-integration-tests to a personal account.
 This is a fixture repository in which the workflows under test will run.